bianca26/graph-adaptive-activation-functions-gnns/README.md

 # Graph-Adaptive Activation Functions for Graph Neural Networks
 This is a PyTorch implementation of graph-adaptive activation functions for Graph Neural Networks (GNNs).
 For any questions or suggestions, please e-mail Bianca Iancu at <bianca.iancu026@gmail.com> or Elvin Isufi at <E.Isufi-1@tudelft.nl>.

+Parts of this code are taken verbatim from the GNNs library implemented by Fernano Gama, available [here](https://github.com/alelab-upenn/graph-neural-networks).

 When using part of this code, please cite the following paper

 Bianca Iancu, Luana Ruiz, Alejandro Ribeiro, and Elvin Isufi, "Graph-Adaptive Activation Functions for Graph Neural Networks". *IEEE International Workshop on MACHINE LEARNING FOR SIGNAL PROCESSING (MLSP 2020)*, IEEE, September 21-24, 2020.